-COVID-10 Ministry of Health guidelines will also drive how Community Facilities can operate safely which may impact anticipated revenue.
+COVID-10 Ministry of Health guidelines will drive how Community Facilities can operate safely.
+Facilities open and operating and the safe occupancy levels will mean a reduction in anticipated revenue.
+It is also anticipated there will be a reduction in rates intake.